 Multiple, redundant, or concurrent publication: Authors should not submit/publish the same research, idea, concept, and papers in more than one journal or primary publication.
 These contents include publication in the form of an abstract, publication as an academic dissertation, conference proceeding, and publication as an electronic preprint.

-Use of hazards and human or animal subjects and work in restricted areas: Authors should not use hazardous chemicals or weapons or equipment to handle animals or humans at the time of data collections.
+Use of hazards and human or animal subjects and work in restricted areas: Authors should not use hazardous chemicals or weapons or equipment to handle animals or humans at the time of data collection.
 They should state complications if their research work involves chemicals, procedures, or equipment that have any unusual hazards to animals or humans.
 Besides, authors require approval of the ethics committee, prior informed consent to study on patients, direct handling of animals, and working in restricted areas.
 Authors should get permission to do such works from concerned authorities/people and should declare in a cover letter to the journal at the time of submission.

 All the submissions will go for plagiarism check prior to go review process.
 It is one of the most common types of publication misconduct when an author deliberately uses another’s work without permission, credit, or acknowledgment.
 It includes: Ideas and Concepts, Data, Words, and Phrases.
 Authors should declare that their work does not have plagiarized contents or parts throughout their paper.
 For details of plagiarism, authors can check in internet sources and published books.